-• On November 30, 2011, Public Service Company of New Hampshire (PSNH) filed a petition to alter an existing crossing of the Merrimack River in Merrimack and Litchfield, New Hampshire by altering the material, height, location of both support structures as well as increasing the conductor size and material, increasing the size and material of the static wire which serves as a shield wire and replacing the communication wire from an ADSS type to an OPGW line (84 fiber optic cable).
-The relocation of the existing support structures of an existing 115 kv transmission line (Circuit K-165 referred to as the "Busch Tap") on both sides of the Merrimack River allows for proper clearance from a newly proposed circuit H-123 (115 kV) that will be installed between Line 380 (345kV) and the relocated K-165 (115 kV) as well as accommodate alignment into a proposed substation (Eagle Substation) located in an adjacent northerly parcel in Merrimack.
+• On November 30, 2011, Public Service Company of New Hampshire (PSNH) filed a petition to construct and install an aerial crossing over the Merrimack River in Merrimack and Litchfield, New Hampshire.
+The petition included the material, height, location of each support structure as well as the conductor size and material, the size and material of the static wire which serves as a shield wire.
+The location of the support structures for the115 kv transmission line (Circuit H-123) on both sides of the Merrimack River allows for proper clearance from a newly relocated circuit K-165 (115 kV) and the recently upgraded Line 380 (345kV) as well as accommodate alignment into a proposed substation (Eagle Substation) located in an adjacent northerly parcel in Merrimack.

-- The new support structure (Structure 183) on the westerly side of the river (in Merrimack) will be a steel single pole structure replacing an existing wooden structure.
-The height will be increased from a 55 foot structure to a 110 foot structure.
-The location on the westerly side of the Merrimack River will be approximately 168.9 ft from the river bank whereas the existing location of the support structure is 133 feet from the river bank.
-In addition the support structure will be located approximately 50 foot southerly, will be placed on a concrete foundation and is of NESC Grade B type construction. - The new support structure (Structure 184) on the easterly side of the river (in Litchfield) will be a laminated wooden H Frame structure replacing an existing wooden structure.
-The height will be increased from a 55 foot structure to a 115 foot structure.
-The location on the easterly side of the Merrimack River will be approximately 118 ft from the river bank whereas the existing location of the support structure is 113 feet from the river bank.
-In addition the support structure will be located approximately 50 foot southerly, will be directly embedded and is of NESC Grade B type construction. - The span between the structures will be increased from 785 feet to approximately 856 feet while the Merrimack River span is increased from 539 feet to 569 feet. - The single conductors for all 3 phase will be replaced from the existing 795 ACSR to 1590 ACSR (45/7 configuration) which will increase electrical capacity significantly. - A single 19/#10 Alumoweld static wire will replace the existing 7#8 Alumoweld static wire which serves as a shielding wire for lightning strikes - The position and type of communication carrier is being replaced from an ADSS type (All Dielectric Self Supporting) fiber optic to an overhead power ground wire (OPGW) fiber optic cable with 84 strands.
-The new communication cable (OPGW) will be overhead of the conductors for the crossing while the existing ADSS was below the existing conductors of K-165.
-The OPGW wire serves dual purposes as a static wire and communication cable. - All water clearances are from the 10 year flood level that was derived by PSNH based on NAVD 88 datum and FEMA flood map #33011C0503D. - On February 24, 2012, PSNH requested expedited status for this crossing because of a planned ISO New England coordinated shut down of the circuit to begin the reconstruction. - On March 6, 2012 PSNH forwarded a copy of the U.S. Army Corps of Engineer permit NAE 2010 -2435 for K-165 issued on June 15, 2011 and a permit modification issued January 31 2012 that lowered the clearances required from the water to those based on the Nashua bridge that crosses the Merrimack River and not the recently completed Manchester bridge that serves as an entrance to Manchester Boston Regional Airport.
+- The new support structure (Structure 202) on the westerly side of the river (in Merrimack) will be a steel single pole structure.
+The height will be a 91.5 foot structure.
+The location on the westerly side of the Merrimack River will be approximately 142 ft from the river bank.
+In addition the support structure will be will be placed on a concrete foundation and is of NESC Grade B type construction. - The new support structure (Structure 201) on the easterly side of the river (in Litchfield) will be a laminated wooden H Frame structure.
+The height will be a 105 feet above ground level.
+The location on the easterly side of the Merrimack River will be approximately 104 ft from the river bank.
+In addition the support structure will be directly embedded and is of NESC Grade B type construction. - The span between the structures will be approximately 804 feet while the Merrimack River span is 558 feet. - The single conductors for all 3 phase will be 1590 ACSR (45/7 configuration) - Two 19/#10 Alumoweld static wires will serve as a shielding wires for lightning strikes which will be located at the top of the structure well above the conductors. - All water clearances are from the 10 year flood level that was derived by PSNH based on NAVD 88 datum and FEMA flood map #33011C0503D. - On February 24, 2012, PSNH requested expedited status for this crossing because of a planned ISO New England coordinated shut down of the K-165 circuit to begin the reconstruction to accommodate spacing needs. - On March 6, 2012 PSNH forwarded a copy of the U.S. Army Corps of Engineer permit NAE 2010 -2435 for H-123 issued on June 15, 2011 and a permit modification issued January 31 2012 that lowered the clearances required from the water to those based on the Nashua bridge that crosses the Merrimack River and not the recently completed Manchester bridge that serves as an entrance to Manchester Boston Regional Airport.